eupnea-project/eupnea-project.github.io/README.md

 This will wipe ChromeOS(or any other currently installed OS).
 It is always possible to [restore ChromeOS using a recovery USB](https://support.google.com/chromebook/answer/1080595?hl=en).
 It's recommended to [setup audio](https://eupnea-linux.github.io/docs.html#/?id=enable-audio) and confirm all hardware is working correctly(touchpad, touchscreen, speakers).

-~~1.
-Find your internal storage disk by running `lsblk`.
+1. ~~Find your internal storage disk by running `lsblk`.
 Chances are this will be `/dev/mmcblk0` or similar.
 Keep this device name in mind.
    > If you are unable to find your internal storage, run `mount | sed -n 's|^/dev/\(.*\) on / .*|\1|p'` within the ChromeOS Terminal.
 The ChromeOS Terminal is accessed by typing in CTRL + ALT + T and entering in `shell`~~
-~~2.
-Open a terminal and run `install-to-internal-storage` on your Chromebook with the Breath USB booted.~~
+2. ~~Open a terminal and run `install-to-internal-storage` on your Chromebook with the Breath USB booted.~~

 *Insert better instructions here*